The Difference Between Cosmetic and Plastic Surgery

 What is Plastic Surgery?
 How Does It Vary From Cosmetic Surgery, and Why Is It So Important to Choose a Plastic Surgeon?

-Cosmetic and plastic surgery are often used inter-changeably by those not practicing in the field.
+Cosmetic and plastic surgery are often used interchangeably by those not practising in the field.
 With this confusion, it’s no surprise there’s confusion surrounding what the differences are between cosmetic and plastic surgery, or why it’s so important to choose an appropriate surgeon.
 After all, aren’t they the same thing?
 Well, not really.

 What is Cosmetic Surgery?

 Cosmetic surgery generally refers to surgery that is not medically required but is undertaken by a patient seeking to change their appearance for aesthetic reasons.
 Examples of cosmetic surgery may include:

 Plastic surgery refers to a special area of surgery, which aims to improve the function of a deformity as well as the ability to function.
 For example: surgery to correct a cleft palate or to rebuild a woman’s breast(s) after breast cancer is considered plastic surgery.

 Did you know medical practitioners without formal surgical training can perform surgery if the patients agree to the procedure?

 In Australia it is not currently illegal for a medical practitioner (for example, a GP) to perform surgery if you agree to it.

 As long as a doctor has obtained a MBBS (Bachelor of Medicine and Bachelor of Surgery), they are able to perform surgery.
 The main issue surrounding this is that invasive surgical procedures are not included in an MBBS.

 How Can I Be Sure I’m Choosing the Right Surgeon For Me?